 - Sushi University is an in-person sushi experience in Tokyo, Japan.

-- And [2022 update] now, it’s also a book.
-Well kind of.
-It’s an ebook, which means you can carry it with you to restaurants and travels.
+- And it’s also a Kindle ebook, which means you can carry it with you to restaurants and travels.
 It’s called BEYOND THE SUSHI CHEF: The Ultimate Bible for Mastering Nigiri Sushi.
-I’ll add more about that in coming days.

 Sushi visual dictionary, facts, descriptions and more